Learning from the Germans, 9780141983424

 Summary

-As the western world struggles with legacies of racism and colonialism, Susan Neiman asks what we can learn from the Germans about confronting the evils of the past
+As the western world grapples with the enduring legacies of racism and colonialism, Susan Neiman explores what we can learn from the German experience in confronting historical evils.

 Susan Neiman is an American philosopher, cultural commentator and essayist.
 She writes for wide-ranging international audiences on the juncture between Enlightenment moral philosophy, metaphysics and politics.
 Formerly a professor of philosophy at Yale University and Tel Aviv University, she is a member of the American Philosophical Society and the Berlin-Brandenburg Academy of Sciences.
 Her previous books, translated into many languages, include Slow Fire- Jewish Notes from Berlin, The Unity of Reason, Evil in Modern Thought, Moral Clarity- A Guide for Grown-up Idealists and Why Grow Up?
 She currently lives in Berlin, Germany, where she is the director of the Einstein Forum.